mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

  1. All 5 write methods (p)write(v) and fwrite reach similar maximum bandwidths.
-    Writing into an emptied file           : 3.2-3.4 GB/s (the vectorized variants tend to be slightly faster) Writing into a sparsely allocated file : 3.4 GB/s Writing into a truncated file          : 4.7 GB/s Pwrite is slightly (10%) faster but that might be because of the differing (multithreaded) benchmark setup or because it only executes a single pwrite call per thread, i.e., the chunk size is as large as the file size divided by the thread count.
+    Writing into an emptied file           : 3.2-3.4 GB/s (the vectorized variants tend to be slightly faster) Writing into a sparsely allocated file : 3.4 GB/s Writing into a preallocated file       : 4.7 GB/s Pwrite is slightly (10%) faster but that might be because of the differing (multithreaded) benchmark setup or because it only executes a single pwrite call per thread, i.e., the chunk size is as large as the file size divided by the thread count.